ray-project/ray/doc/source/rayserve/overview.rst

 ~~~~~~~~~~~~~

 There are generally two ways of serving machine learning applications, both with serious limitations:

-1. You can build using a traditional webserver.

-or

-2. You can use a cloud hosted solution.
+you can build using a **traditional webserver** - your own Flask app or you can use a cloud hosted solution.

 The first approach is easy to get started with, but it's hard to scale each component.
 The second approach
 requires vendor lock-in (SageMaker), framework specific tooling (TFServing), and a general